Computational and Combinatorial Group Theory and Cryptography

 The papers in this volume, both survey and research, exhibit the tremendous vitality that is at the heart of group theory in the beginning of the twenty-first century as well as the diversity of interests in the field.

 Graduate students and research mathematicians interested in combinatorial and computational group theory and their applications to cryptography.

 Table of Contents

 - Rashid Ali and Martin Kreuzer – Weyl Gröbner Basis Cryptosystems

 - Gilbert Baumslag, Roman Mikhailov and Kent E. Orr – A New Look at Finitely Generated Metabelian Groups

-- Marianna Bonanome, Margaret H. Dean and Marcos Zyman – $IA$-Automorphisms of Groups with Almost Constant Upper Central Series
+- Marianna Bonanome, Margaret H. Dean and Marcos Zyman – -Automorphisms of Groups with Almost Constant Upper Central Series

 - Chi Sing Chum, Benjamin Fine, Gerhard Rosenberger and Xiaowen Zhang – A Proposed Alternative to the Shamir Secret Sharing Scheme